Patrick Dixon (cricketer)

 Patrick O'Madigan Dixon (9 October 1907 – 14 September 1987) was an Irish cricketer.
-A right-handed batsman, right-arm medium pace and leg-break bowler, he played just once for the Ireland cricket team, a first-class match against Scotland in June 1932.
+He was a right-handed batsman, right-arm medium pace and leg-break bowler.
+He played just once for the Ireland cricket team, which was a first-class match against Scotland in June 1932.

 He also played two first-class matches for Dublin University against Northamptonshire in 1926.
 His brother Thomas also represented Ireland at cricket.